ikhsannur1996/assignment-etl-airflow/README.md

 **Task Details:**
 - **Fetch Data from API:** Makes HTTP requests to one or more APIs to retrieve data.
 The data is typically returned in JSON format.
-- **Transform Data:** Applies any necessary data transformations to the retrieved data.
+- **Transform Data:** Apply any necessary data transformations to the retrieved data. **Ensure at least two transformations are applied.**
 - **Load Data to Database:** Inserts the transformed data into the target database table.
 Automatic table creation is ensured if necessary.

 ```python